mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 To get the value of an expression, call `reflect.ValueOf(expression)`.
 This returns a `Value` object that has many methods, some of which are described below.

-There are also types for specific kinds of values, which is useful because `Value` methods are not applicable to all kinds of values.
+Some `Value` methods are not applicable to all kinds of values.

-These types include `Method`, `StructField`, and `StructTag`?
+The `%v` formatting verb outputs the value described by a `Value` object.
+For example, `fmt.Printf("%v", reflect.ValueOf(expression))`.

+The `Type` method returns a `Type` object describing the type the value described by a `Value` object.

+The `Kind` method returns the type as an enumerated value of type `reflect.Kind`.
+This is useful in `switch` statements.
+See the "Kind" section for an example.

+The `Field` method can be called on a `Value` object that describes a `struct` value.
+It returns a `StructField` value that describes the field at a given index.
+`StructField` objects contain many fields including `Name` and `Type`.

+The `Method` method returns a `Method` value that describes the method at a given index.
+`Method` objects contain many fields including `Name`, `Type`, and `Func`.
+The `Func` field holds a function that can be called to invoke the method using the first argument as the receiver.

-Methods that extract the actual value from a `Value` object include:
+`Value` methods that extract the actual value include:

 - `Bool` returns a `bool`
 - `Bytes` returns a `byte` slice